rxRust/rxRust/README.md

 - use the project and report issues to the project issues page
 - documentation and README enhancement (VERY important)
 - continuous improvement in a ci Pipeline
-- implement any unimplemented operator, remember to create a pull request before you start your code, so other people know you are work on it.
+- implement any unimplemented operator, remember to create a pull request before you start your code, so other people know you are working on it.

+you can enable the default timer by `timer` feature, or set a timer across function `new_timer_fn`